 You might want to give the free tutorial a stab before you go dropping money on an ebook.
 Or go back and check out the LearnCPP tutorial at the beginning of this guide before tapping into the tutorial at Cprogramming.

 Aside from covering different C++ topics, the site also has a “practice” section.
 You can solve practice problems and take quizzes to test your C++ programming knowledge.

-All in all, there’s a healthy dose of information available here, and there are some resources outside of the standard tutorials to help you hone your C++ skills.
+All in all, there’s a healthy dose of information available here, and there are some resources outside of the standard tutorials on C++ for game programmers to help you hone your C++ skills.
 As you become more familiar with C++, give this site a look.

 Enrollment in this course is free.
 Despite the lack of a price tag, or maybe because of it, it received an average of 4.5 out of 5 stars (from 5,001 ratings).
 Over 75,800 students have enrolled in the history of this particular course.